Available Tender Opportunities

 Forest Research Field Data Collection Services: UK wide

-They are particularly interested in suppliers who have experience using GIS technology, handheld GPS devices, field survey techniques.
-They would like to also have the option to explore the use of future ancillary technologies such as Uncrewed Aircraft Systems (UAS) and terrestrial based LiDAR.
-They do not expect all suppliers to be able to provide all services, not all of these skills will be required for each mini-competition.
+We are particularly interested in suppliers who have experience using GIS technology, handheld GPS devices, field survey techniques.
+We would like to also have the option to explore the use of future ancillary technologies such as Uncrewed Aircraft Systems (UAS) and terrestrial based LiDAR.
+We do not expect all suppliers to be able to provide all services, not all of these skills will be required for each mini-competition.

 -